WE ARE EXPERIENCED IN TRAMPOLINE PARK INJURY CASES.

 - The trampoline parks market themselves to children, hosting birthday parties, camps and “Glow Nights” when jumpers glow under black lights and lasers in darkened facilities.
 Common sense dictates that good lighting is necessary for depth perception, awareness of surroundings, and to jump safely.
 “Glow Nights” is another money-making gimmick for trampoline parks that demonstrates the industry’s lack of concern for safety.

 - Trampoline parks purposely offer no skill assessment or instruction.
 Their employees are prohibited from offering any help on how to jump.
 As far as the trampoline parks are concerned, it is up to the jumper to know how to jump safely within their skill level.
 The typical trampoline park jumper has no knowledge of how to perform basic skills, let alone what maneuvers are beyond their skill level.
-This is especially true for children that not only lack knowledge, but also have not yet matured and developed good judgment.
+This is especially true for children that not only lack knowledge, but also have not yet matured physically, matured mentally, and developed good judgment.

-ADVANCED SKILLS (As defined by ASTM F2970-15):
+- ADVANCED SKILLS (As defined by ASTM F2970):

 Aerial Maneuver – Inverting the body (flips/somersaults), risk of death or paralysis from landing on head/neck.
 Many trampoline parks encourage users to perform flips, even though one manufacturer/designer of the trampoline parks has said the trampoline beds are too small to safely perform flips.
-Medical groups, Consumer Product Safety Commission (CPSC), the warnings on backyard/consumer trampolines, all recommend that flips not be performed on trampolines in a recreational setting.
+A manufacturer of trampoline park trampoline beds warns in its operating manual that flips are not allowed during dodgeball games.
+Medical groups, the Consumer Product Safety Commission (CPSC), the warnings on backyard/consumer trampolines, all recommend that flips not be performed on trampolines in a recreational setting.
 Flips should only be attempted after being properly trained by a professional gymnastics coach.
-Tragic cases of death and quadriplegia have resulted from people attempting flips at trampoline parks.
+Tragic cases of death and quadriplegia have resulted from people attempting flips at trampoline parks. - Jumping Horizontally from Trampoline to Trampoline – The trampoline is propelling a jumper sideways making it difficult to jump in the center of the trampoline and control landings . . .
+Resulting in off balance landings . . .
+Resulting in contacting harder areas of trampoline bed around the perimeter. . .
+Resulting in contacting the edge of the padding, or landing on the thin pad covering springs, chains, steel frames, steel posts . . .
+Causing spontaneous fractures of feet, ankles, leg bones, hip joints and the tearing of ligaments, tendons and joints.

 SKY ZONE TRAMPOLINE PARK